Joonsun-Hwang/clm-train/README.md

 Please refer to the following document to set virtual environment up according to your resources.
 https://huggingface.co/docs/accelerate/v0.12.0/en/package_reference/cli#accelerate-config

-There are default and deepspeed configuration files in `accelerate` directory.
+There example files of default and deepspeed configuration are in `accelerate` directory.
 ```
 accelerate config
 ```